All Products

 1. Attach the disk to an ECS instance.

-1. On the Block Storage page of the ECS console, find the target disk and click Attach in the Actions column.
+1. On the Block Storage page of the ECS console, find the disk and click Attach in the Actions column.

-2. In the Attach Cloud Disk step, select the ECS instance to which you want to attach the disk and click Next.
+2. In the Attach Cloud Disk step, select the target ECS instance and click Next. > Important: Do not select any release options for the disk.

 3. In the Partition Disk and Create and Mount File Systems step, click Configure Later in the Initialization Method section.